Youth, Family, and Community Sciences (YFCS)

 YFCS 585 Professional Ethics and Family Policy 3.

 This course explores contemporary issues facing youth, family, and community professionals in the United States.
 Students will explore respective social, cultural, political, and/or organizational underpinnings of issues as focused in two major domains: (1) professional ethics and practice and (2) family law and public policy.
-Emphasis will be placed on understanding the legal issues, policies, and laws influencing the well-being of families, along with understanding the character and quality of human social conduct.
-This includes the ability to critically examine ethical questions and issues as they relate to professional practice.
+Emphasis will be placed on issues affecting family life educators and their understanding of the legal issues, policies, and laws influencing the well-being of families, along with understanding the character and quality of human social conduct.
+This includes the ability to critically examine ethical questions and issues as they relate to professional family life education practice.

 YFCS 590 Special Topics Family Life and Youth Development 1-6.